 He helmed Steve Hayes’ Hollywood Reunion for its New York and regional productions and directed the premiere of Steve Hayes: Tired Old Queen at the Movies LIVE, based on the popular YouTube series, which Cardinal produces and directs.

 He has directed 80 productions from coast to coast; premieres under his direction include Killing El Cid by Dan Shea and Disengaged by Anita Gabrowsek.

-Recently Cardinal directed Terrence Mann in My Fair Lady and Man of La Mancha; Pat Sajak in The Odd Couple and The Drowsy Chaperone; Steve Hayes in A Funny Thing Happened.., Jerry Adler and Richard Kline in The Sunshine Boys, and Leslie Uggams in Gypsy.
-Most recently, he directed the musicals Xanadu and Fred Grandy in How To Succeed... and On Golden Pond, as well as the plays Peter and the Starcatcher, The Laramie Project, Noises Off, and Six Degrees of Separation, which won the 2017 Syracuse Area Live Theatre Award (SALT) for Best Production as well as Best Direction.
+Recently Cardinal directed The Foreigner by Larry Shue at the Utah Shakespeare Festival and Terrence Mann in My Fair Lady and Man of La Mancha; Pat Sajak in The Odd Couple and The Drowsy Chaperone; Steve Hayes in A Funny Thing Happened.., Jerry Adler and Richard Kline in The Sunshine Boys, and Leslie Uggams in Gypsy.
+Most recently, he directed Xanadu and Fred Grandy in How To Succeed... and On Golden Pond, as well as the plays Peter and the Starcatcher, The Laramie Project, Noises Off, and Six Degrees of Separation, which won the 2017 Syracuse Area Live Theatre Award (SALT) for Best Production as well as Best Direction.

 As producer he has led over 150 productions including Terrence Mann in Les Miserable, Richard Kline in Spamalot, and Barret Foa and Courtney Balan in The Music Man.
 He served as director of The Curious Case of Phineas Cage with the Split Knuckle Theatre Company.
 It has been produced at Red House in Syracuse, NY, on tour, and as part of the New York International Fringe Festival